 A warm compress can help relieve neck pain to an extent.
 Get a warm compress and apply it on the neck every day to beat the pain.
 Use it at regular intervals if needed.

-Hydrotherapy is another proven remedy for neck pain.
+Hydrotherapy can also provide relief from neck pain.
 When you are in the shower, target the force of the water on the affected area.
 Let the water run on the neck for 3 to 4 minutes.
 Switch to cold water for another 60 seconds.
 Repeat for a few times, you will feel better.
 The hot water stimulates blood circulation and eases the stiff muscles while the cold water lowers any inflammation that exists.
 However, hydrotherapy should be done under supervision.

 You can also indulge in some water-based sports like swimming to get rid of neck pain.
-Swimming is known to ease neck pain.
-However, do consult your doctor before taking up swimming or any other water-based sports.
+Swimming is known to ease neck pain, but one must consult with a doctor before taking up swimming or any other water-based sports.